steveloughran/distributed-testing/sections/sut.md

 S A S is a transition relation; and s0 S is the initial state.

 Actions which trigger state transitions may be external, *reactive*, or they may be internal, between components.
 Note that their model does not consider events triggered within components.
 When testing a system such as Hadoop, we lack that luxury.

+They consider the problems of DST to be

+1. non-determinism due to interleaving of concurrent actions of the SUT
+2. non-determinism within a component of the SUT, and
+3. non-determinism due to race conditions within the SUT.

+We would add more

+1. The interference of components with each other.
+Multiple components running on the same host may unintentionally alter the behaviour of other components